Javran/haskell-style-guide/README.md

 Dealing with laziness
 ---------------------

-By default, use strict data types and lazy functions.
+By default, use lazy functions and strict data types.
+If you deviate from this, add a comment indicating the reason.
+If there is no commend indicating the reason, it is valid to change the definition to match these expectations.

 ### Data types